Cowboy Junkies: 1990s

-The Cowboy Junkie's sixth studio album, Lay It Down (1996), was one in which the group wanted to make the music outside of Toronto and away from usual routines, so they searched for a place that was a comfortable drive away from Toronto, but would feel remote.
+The Cowboy Junkies' sixth studio album, Lay It Down (1996), was one in which the group wanted to make the music outside of Toronto and away from usual routines, so they searched for a place that was a comfortable drive away from Toronto, but would feel remote.
 Alan Anton recalls, "We found Rock Island, named not for music but for geology.
 It is actually one big rock with stuff growing on it and has one small house with a great stone fireplace.
 We went there for a week at a time and between chopping wood, cooking, boating, whittling, hiking and staring into the fire, worked up some songs that were as laid back and sparse as the setting."
 When the Junkies went to record the songs, they felt that their chosen songs would come together if they could "find a studio which would approximate the vibe of Rock Island in the sense of a relaxed but focused mood and its remoteness from the music industry mainland."
 They found a big-porched southern house in Athens, Georgia that fit their needs.
 The Junkies moved into the rented home in the suburbs of Athens in June 1995.
 The producer and engineer John Keane had built a homey but state-of-the-art studio, and the band settled in quickly.

-The Cowboy Junkie's last studio album of the decade is an alternative country album, Miles from Our Home (1998).
+The Cowboy Junkies' last studio album of the decade is an alternative country album, Miles from Our Home (1998).
 Wanting to repeat the process of writing and creating used for Lay It Down, Michael Timmins found a house near a gristmill on a pond, a couple hours drive from Toronto, where he spent six months writing songs.
 During that time, Margo and Peter Timmins and Alan Anton would come down to work on songs.
 Then Michael wrote more, until the songs were worked out and ready to record.
 On New Year's Day in 1997, just as Timmins was planning the album, the band heard that Townes Van Zandt had died.
 Van Zandt was a friend of the band, had toured with them in their bus in 1990, and was perhaps the biggest influence as a songwriter on Michael.
 On the day that Michael Timmins had heard that Van Zandt had died he wrote the first draft of "Blue Guitar", "as a tribute to the man who had the bluest guitar that I had ever heard."